earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: How are you different than Earthling musicians?

-A: Earthling musicians try to be mysterious.
-We believe this is an error.
-We want to be as forthcoming as possible.
-Our calculations demonstrate this is optimal.
+A: Earthling musicians try to be mysterious or cool.
+We believe this is an error and an impediment to success and happiness.
+Our calculations demonstrate that authenticity is optimal.

 Q: Where will Cloud Kinski play?